varmeh/botiga-server/docs/AppDeployment.md

 ## Installations

-`Required Only` when not using DigitalOcean Nodejs image which comes pre-packed with following:

--   Nodejs - 12.18.0
--   NPM - 6.14.4
--   PM2 - 4.4.0
--   GIT - 2.25.1

-### Update apt

--   First of all update, apt to access packages
+-   First of all, update apt to access packages

 ```
 sudo apt update